designstem/projects/waste/index.md

 With this circular approach designers, architects, makers, scientists and craftsmen all participate in the **experimentation with materials** and are forced to work together interdisciplinary.

-Their inventiveness and creativity comes possible from this opportunity of **working with hands, new techniques** and by **working interdisciplinary**.
+Their inventiveness and creativity made possible as a result of this opportunity of **working with hands, new techniques** and by **working interdisciplinary**.

 ---